 It is crucial to distinguish lumbar sympatholysis from a lumbar sympathetic block in that this procedure specifically seeks to accomplish a more long-term or permanent disruption of the sympathetic chain output to the lower extremity in comparison to the lumbar sympathetic block.
 However, the lumbar sympathetic block is sometimes used for diagnostic purposes on a potential candidate before performing more long-term treatment with lumbar sympatholysis.

 Anatomy and Physiology

-The sympathetic chain (also referred to as sympathetic trunk) consists of a bilaterally paired set of paravertebral nerves extending from the neck to the coccyx.
+The sympathetic chain (also referred to as the sympathetic trunk) consists of a bilaterally paired set of paravertebral nerves extending from the neck to the coccyx.
 These nerves play an essential role in the autonomic nervous system and subdivide into cervical, thoracic, lumbar, and sacral sections.

 The majority of the sympathetic output to the lower extremity is in the upper lumbar region.
 The presynaptic efferent nerve roots emerge from the anteromedial spinal cord, via white rami of the ventral roots of the spinal nerves, which then synapse at the appropriate lumbar sympathetic ganglion.
 These ganglia provide the sympathetic output to the lower extremity.
 The postganglionic neurons continue to innervate their target sites.